pipecraft2/user_guide/doc/pre-defined_pipelines.rst

 .. important::

+  NextITS in pipecraft v1.0.0 requires that your PC has at least 8 cores (and Docker has access to those cores).

   NextITS requires your data and folders to be structured in a specific way (see below)!
   Directory ``my_dir_for_NextITS`` contains ``Input`` [hard-coded requirement here] and one or multiple sequencing runs.
   In the below example, the sequencing runs [``RunID``] are named as Run1, Run2 and Run3 (but naming can be different).